SBIRT and Check Yourself

 What is SBIRT and Check Yourself?

 Screening, Brief Intervention, and Referral To services (SBIRT) is used to identify, reduce, and prevent substance use and to support students’ physical, emotional, and social wellbeing.
 The Seattle Public Schools SBIRT program is grant funded by King County’s Best Starts for Kids initiative which invests in strategies that promote healthier, more resilient children, youth, families, and communities.
-Last year, this program helped identify the strengths and needs of over 1,400 Seattle Public Schools middle school students, connecting them with services and resources to help them succeed.
+In the 2021-2022 school year, this program helped identify the strengths and needs of over 1,596 SPS students, connecting them with services and resources to help them succeed.

 SBIRT has three main components.

 - Screening: Students take an interactive, friendly, 15–20-minute screening called “Check Yourself” (CY).
 The screening provides instant personalized feedback about health behaviors and helps to determine whether a student may need additional support.
 Students answer questions about their strengths, goals, substance use, mental health, and safety.
 The secure, web-based screening can be done on any electronic device (For more information about CY, see below).

 - Brief Intervention: Based on CY results, an SPS staff member will connect with students who requested support or indicated a potential need.
 If needed, the student may have short, ongoing conversations with an SPS staff member that focus on the student’s strengths and abilities, aiming to connect the student with their parents, and other strategies for success.

 - Referral To services: If a student needs additional support, SPS staff may refer students and families to unique community services based on their need.